fiedsch/vuetaocharts/README.md

 ### TODOs

-* separate the library code (i.e. vue.js) from the bundled code created by webpack. vue.js then has to be included in the Contao page layout (Idea: or by checking an option in the content element.
+* <del>separate the library code (i.e. vue.js) from the bundled code created by webpack. vue.js then has to be included in the Contao page layout (Idea: or by checking an option in the content element.
 Maybe not so good.
 Consider the following situation: we have more such elements on a page and only one of them includes vue.js.
-   If this element gets deactivated it breaks the other elements).
+   If this element gets deactivated it breaks the other elements).</del>

 * <del>create the `.js` files for the Vue components.
 Apart from the possibility to manually write these find a way to use the single file components we already have.</del>